Paul, an apostle (not sent from men nor through the agency of man, but through Jesus Christ and God the Father, who raised Him from the dead),

 which is really not another; only there are some who are disturbing you and want to distort the gospel of Christ.

 (a) Which is really not another.
 There is only one gospel and that is gospel of Christ (a.k.a., the gospel of grace).
 Any other so-called gospel is a false gospel or a distortion of the true gospel.
-Further reading: “By which gospel are you saved?”
+Further reading: “What is the Gospel of Grace?”

 (b) There are some who are disturbing you.
 Those who preach a different gospel are trying to unsettle you.
 “You need to pray more, serve more, do more to maintain your salvation.”
 Heed their do-more message and you will lose your peace.
 In Paul’s day, these disturbers were known as Judaizers and they preached circumcision (Gal.
 5:2).

 (c) Want to distort the gospel of Christ.
 The word for distort means to pervert or corrupt.
 It can also be translated as turn around.
 A turned-around gospel is one that turns you away from Jesus and causes you to focus on yourself.
 Many things can turn us away from Christ.
 These include the law (2 Cor.
 3:7), human effort (Gal.
 3:3), traditions (Col. 2:8), hollow and deceptive philosophy (Col. 2:8), angel worship (Col. 2:18), rules and regulations (Col. 2:21-23), and myths (1 Tim.
 1:4).

 Further reading: “How do we pervert the gospel?”